Wondering What to Do in Alaska This Winter? Here Are 11 Ideas!

 Stay at Land’s End Resort in Homer

-For this one, we’ll sneak away for a quiet weekend without the kids.
+For this one, we like to sneak away for a quiet weekend without the kids.

 It can be hard to find an available room at the Land’s End Resort during the summer.
 Its location at the very end of the Homer Spit draws visitors from around the world.
 But during the winter months, the locals get to call the place their own.

-My plan is to bring a few good books and spend the weekend wrapped in a blanket in front of the window overlooking Kachemak Bay.
-Or maybe we’ll head down during the Winter King Salmon Tournament or Homer Winter Carnival (guess we’ll bring the kids for this one).
+I like to bring a few good books and spend the weekend wrapped in a blanket in front of the window overlooking Kachemak Bay.
+Maybe this year, we’ll head down during the Winter King Salmon Tournament or Homer Winter Carnival (guess we’ll bring the kids for this one).

 Either way, as much as we love Homer during the summer, it’s worth the drive to experience Homer in all its winter glory.